Tharunk07/Llama2-13B-Web-Application/README.md

 To request access to the deployed Llama model and its private keys, please contact:

 - **Email:** [tharunkkumarasamy@gmail.com]
-Please provide details about your use case and any specific requirements when contacting us for access.
+Please provide details about your use case and any specific requirements when contacting for access.

 Once access is granted, you will proceed with further steps.